 Surprisingly, a 2012 study published in Nutrition Journal started with the goal of testing the results of a previous study which found that alkalization of urine facilitates uric acid excretion.
 This goal was formulated because the results of the previous study were “contradictory to what one might expect to occur.”
 The conclusion of this follow-up study was that “alkalization of urine by eating nutritionally well-designed alkaline-prone food is effective for removing uric acid from the body.”

 So in summary, to quote Thomas Easley, it is accurate to say that eating more green vegetables is correlated with better health.
-But the mechanism of action by which vegetables increase health has nothing to do with pH.
+But the mechanism of action by which vegetables increase health has nothing to do with pH, as the afore-mentioned studies on protein intake verify.
+The problem has to do with sugar and starch intake, coupled with other factors including stress and poor lifestyle habits.